Saurabhbans87/Tutorial/Data-Structure/algorithm-array/Sliding Window.md

 It can reduce the time complexity to O(n).
 ```
 > [!TIP]
-> The sliding window algorithm is a technique used in computer science for finding sub arrays or subsequences that fulfill a certain condition within array or sequence.
+> The sliding window algorithm is a technique for finding sub arrays or subsequences that fulfill a certain condition within array or sequence.
+>
-> It involves creating a window of a fixed size and moving that window through the larger array step by step, updating it according to certain rules or conditions.
+> It involves creating a window of a fixed size and moving that window through the array step by step, updating it according to certain rules or conditions.

 # Pseudo-Code
 ```java